-This Chapter is based on the paper [4] "MEKER: Memory Efficient Knowledge Embedding Representation for Link Prediction and Question Answering" (cf. Section "Publications" on page 4).
+This Chapter is based on the paper "MEKER: Memory Efficient Knowledge Embedding Representation for Link Prediction and Question Answering" (cf. Section "Publications" at page 4).

+In this chapter, we present MEKER: Memory Efficient Knowledge Embedding Representation model for Knowledge Graphs (KG) embeddings.
 Knowledge graphs are symbolically structured storages of facts.
 The KG embedding contains concise data used in NLP tasks that require implicit information about the real world.
 Furthermore, the size of KG that may be useful in real Natural Language Processing (NLP) applications is enormous, and the creation of embedding over it has memory cost issues.
-In this Chapter, we explore whether we can present a data in a compressed tensor form for further use in the downstream tasks.
-We present MEKER: Memory Efficient Knowledge Embedding Representation model.
-More presiecely, we select the Canonical Polyadic tensor form to represent Knowledge Graphs (KG) embeddings.
-To fill a given form, we use a decomposition based on a modified version of CP-ALS [Hitchcock, 1927] algoritm.

-We represent a KG as a 3rd-order binary tensor and move beyond the standard Canonical Polyadic Decomposition (CPD) by using a generalized version specific to the data [Hong et al., 2020].
-The generalization of the standard CP-ALS algorithm allows obtaining optimization gradients without a Pytorch computational graph.
+We represent a KG as a 3rd-order binary tensor and move beyond the standard Canonical Polyadic Decomposition (CPD) [Hitchcock, 1927] by using a generalised version specific to the data [Hong et al., 2020].
+The generalisation of the standard CP-ALS algorithm allows obtaining optimization gradients without a Pytorch computational graph.
 It reduces the memory needed for training while providing computational benefits.
-MEKER is a memory-efficient KG embedding model that yields SOTA-comparable performance on link prediction tasks and KG-based question answering.
+MEKER is a memory-efficient KG embedding model that yields SOTA-comparable performance on link prediction tasks and KGbased question answering.